exorde-labs/TestnetProtocol/docs/tokenomics.md

 **Data Spotters and Validators are required to Stake EXD tokens** to participate in the Exorde Data Economy.
 There are 2 different aspects to EXD Staking:
 	- A **Minimum EXD Stake** is required to participate in the various tasks of the Protocol.
 This minimum level can be different depending on a given Protocol System and its importance.
 	- A **dynamic stake mechanism**: Data Spotter will need as many Staked EXD tokens as they are submitting data to Exorde.
 This mechanism de-incentivize data-spamming attacks and encourages the spotting of quality information.
-The stake is automatically unlocked after some time when a given work has been validated by the Exorde Network.
+Stakes are automatically unlocked after some time when a given work has been validated by the Exorde Network.

 ![Données - Icônes entreprise gratuites](https://cdn-icons-png.flaticon.com/512/993/993762.png =50x50)2. **EXD is used to pay the Exorde's Data Services** through its Bounty System.